RobertTalbert/modernalgebra/course-documentation/mth350-w2021-syllabus.md

 ## What's MTH 350 all about?

 The algebra and arithmetic we learn in school are full of facts that students tend to accept without question.
-In MTH 350, we will **discover the real rules behind much of algebra**, and then try to see **how far we can bend the rules that we discover before they break**.
+In MTH 350, we will **discover the real rules behind much of algebra**, and then try to see **how far we can bend the rules  before they break**.

 MTH 350 takes on two big questions in mathematics:

 1. **How do arithmetic and algebra actually work?** For example, you probably know that every positive integer can be factored into a product of prime numbers, like $20 = 2 \times 2 \times 5$.
-But do you know *why* this is true, for *all* positive integers?
+But can you explain *why* this is true, for *all* positive integers?
 2. **Can the rules of arithmetic and algebra be extended to mathematical objects that aren't necessarily numbers?** Take multiplication for example.
 We multiply numbers together, but we multiply things like matrices together too.
 How much of our rules for multiplication of *numbers*, work for *matrices*?
 Does matrix multiplication satisfy the commutative property, or the associative property?
 Can you "divide" matrices?
 Can we "factor" a matrix into a product of "prime" matrices?
 Is there even a sensible definition of these concepts?

 This twofold process of discovering the rules of how something works and then finding out where those rules can be applied, is called **abstraction**.
 Building strong skills in mathematical abstraction is perhaps the main goal of this course (which is sometimes called "abstract algebra").